Looking for information but not sure where to start?

 Yes!
 We see clients across Ontario through secure video sessions.
 Our health professionals who offer CBIT are licensed in the province of Ontario.
 You must be physically present in Ontario for all therapy sessions.

 CBIT can be an effective treatment for children, teens, and adults with Tic Disorders.
 Children as young as 8 or 9 years of age can benefit from this approach, if they are motivated to reduce tics and mobilize Competing Responses between therapy sessions with parent support.
-Currently, our clinicians provide CBIT services to children and teens.
-We will update this information if CBIT services for adults become available.
+Currently, our clinicians provide CBIT services to children, teens, and adults.

 CBIT at Possibilities is provided by non-medical health professionals such as psychologists.
 As such, these services are not covered by OHIP.
 Your private insurance plan may cover CBIT services as a non-medication treatment for tics.